 So, what can be done?

 We at Phoenix AV look to work with architects, designers, construction companies and the clients from the outset to advise on the scope and capability of Audio Visual systems.
-Gentle reminders such as the fact that the hardware cannot be stretched to fit an enclose, the enclosure needs to be designed around the hardware; provision of weights and measurements for build safety and aesthetics; recommendation of specific equipment for specific tasks; provision of drawings and plans for stress loading on walls and ceilings; advise on installation requirements, first fix, in-wall / above ceiling / under floor cable routes, position of power and network points.
+Gentle reminders such as the fact that the hardware cannot be stretched to fit an enclosure, the enclosure needs to be designed around the hardware; provision of weights and measurements for build safety and aesthetics; recommendation of specific equipment for specific tasks; provision of drawings and plans for stress loading on walls and ceilings; advice on installation requirements, first fix, in-wall / above ceiling / under floor cable routes, position of power and network points.
 The list goes on.

 All of this needs to be considered and coordinated from the start of the project, not part way through and certainly not at the end of the designing phase.
-Getting it right can save a great deal of time, heartache, cost and ‘face’.
+Getting it right can save a great deal of time, heartache, cost and embarrassment.

 At the end of the planning stage, our AV Design reports can then be used by the client for RFQ / ITT purposes if required or as our quote to complete the project ourselves

 - System Specification Checks against Architectural / Client Requirements